-GRADUATION REQUIREMENTS Standard 2 SENIORS OF SCHOOL YEAR 2011-2012 (and thereafter) (Entering ninth graders in 2008-2009 and thereafter)
+SENIORS OF SCHOOL YEAR 2011-2012 (and thereafter) (Entering ninth graders in 2008-2009 and thereafter Ending with incoming ninth graders of 2017-2018)

 Each student graduating from an accredited nonpublic secondary school will have earned the required Carnegie units as specified in the following table.
 Contents of each required and elective course must include the core objectives identified in the Mississippi College- and Career-Ready Standards or Mississippi Curriculum Frameworks.
 Course titles and identification numbers must appear in the current edition of the Approved Courses for Secondary Schools of Mississippi.
 (See 7 Miss.
 Admin.
 Code Pt.
 3, Ch.
 28, R. 28.2, R. 28.3.)
 Enrollment in online and correspondence courses must have prior approval granted by the chief school administrator.
 No more than one (1) of the minimum required number of units may be earned through completion of an approved correspondence course.
+Students enrolled in grades 7-12 may be awarded a Carnegie unit credit provided the course content is a Carnegie unit bearing course in the current edition of the Approved Courses for the Secondary Schools of Mississippi Manual.
+Enrollment in online courses must have prior approval granted by the principal.

-Any student who completes the minimum graduation requirements as specified below is eligible to receive a high school diploma.
+Any student who completes the minimum graduation requirements as specified below and has met the requirements for each of the required high school assessments is eligible to receive a high school diploma.
 The school may establish additional requirements approved by the local governing body as authorized under Miss.
 Code Ann. § 37-16-7.

-Beginning school year 2008-2009 and thereafter, all entering ninth graders (seniors of school year 2011-2012 and later) will be required to have a minimum of 24 Carnegie units as specified below, unless their parent/guardian requests to opt the student out of Appendix A-2 requirements in accordance with local governing body policy.
+Beginning school year 2008-2009 and thereafter ending with school year 2017-2018, all entering ninth graders (seniors of school year 2011-2012 and later) will be required to have a minimum of 24 Carnegie units as specified below, unless their parent/guardian requests to opt the student out of Appendix A-2 requirements in accordance with local governing body policy.
 Any student who is taken out of these requirements of Appendix A-2 will be required to complete the graduation requirements as specified in Appendix A-1 (School Option).
 The school may establish additional requirements approved by the local governing body as authorized under Miss.
 Code Ann. § 37-16-7.
+NOTE: This option will no longer be available for entering ninth graders after the 2017-2018 school year.
+New graduation requirements will go into effect for entering ninth graders for 2018-2019.

-CURRICULUM AREA CARNEGIE UNITS REQUIRED SUBJECTS ENGLISH 4 1 English I English II MATHEMATICS 4 2 Algebra I or Integrated Math I SCIENCE 4 3 Biology I SOCIAL STUDIES 4 1 World History 4 1 U.S. History 4 1⁄2 Geography 4 1⁄2 U.S. Government 1⁄2 Economics 5 1⁄2 Mississippi Studies 4 HEALTH and PHYSICAL EDUCATION 1 ^{7&8} 1 / 2 Contemporary Health and 1 / 2 Physical Education ^{9&11} BUSINESS and TECHNOLOGY 1 10 1 Information and Communication Technology (ICT) II or 1 Science, Technology, Engineering & Mathematics (STEM) or 1 Technology Foundations or 1⁄2 Keyboarding and 1⁄2 Computer Applications 10 THE ARTS 1 Any approved 500.000 course ELECTIVES 5 11 TOTAL UNITS REQUIRED 24
+CURRICULUM AREA CARNEGIE UNITS REQUIRED SUBJECTS ENGLISH 4 1 English I English II MATHEMATICS 42 Algebra I or Integrated Math I SCIENCE 4 Biology I SOCIAL STUDIES 4 1 World History 1 U.S. History 1⁄2 Geography 1⁄2 U.S. Government 1⁄2 Economics 1⁄2 Mississippi Studies HEALTH and PHYSICAL EDUCATION 17&8 1⁄2 Contemporary Health and 1⁄2 Physical Education

+TECHNOLOGY or COMPUTER SCIENCE 1 1 Information and Communication Technology (ICT) II or 1 Science, Technology, Engineering &- Mathematics (STEM) or 1 Technology Foundations or 1⁄2 Keyboarding and 1⁄2- Computer Applications

+THE ARTS 111 Any approved 500.000 course

+ELECTIVES 5

+TOTAL UNITS REQUIRED 24